Dean Buntrock: Entry into waste services

-Two days after graduation, Buntrock married Elizabeth (Betty) Joanne (“B.J.”)
-Huizenga, also a student at St. Olaf.
-The couple set off to Boulder, Colorado, where Dean became a successful, if short-lived, life insurance salesman for the Equitable Life Assurance Society of New York, earning commissions on life-insured home refinancings.
-B.J.’s father, Peter, was the son of Harm Huizenga, a Dutch immigrant who arrived in Chicago at the time of the World's Columbian Exposition in 1893.
-He owned a modest business at the beginning driving a horse and wagon full of trash for $1.25 a load.
-Harm and many other men of Dutch descent in Chicago – the names included Evenhouse, Groot, Boersma, DeBoer and others – would expand their businesses as the city grew.
-The work was hard and few lived long lives.
-Harm’s sons, Siert (Sam), Tom and Peter, followed their father's lead and built their own trash hauling businesses.
-Tom died in 1945 and Sam died in 1953.
-Peter died in September 1956 after suffering a heart attack.
-At this time, the business was known as the Ace Scavenger Service – a conglomeration of trash hauling companies owned in partnership with the Huizenga widows.
-On Peter's death, Buntrock returned to Chicago to care for his mother-in-law's interest in the Ace business.
+Buntrock set off to Boulder, Colorado, where he briefly became a successful life insurance salesman for the Equitable Life Assurance Society of New York, earning commissions on life-insured home refinancings.
+Upon the death of his father-in-law, Peter, Buntrock returned to Chicago to care for his mother-in-law's interest in Peter's business, Ace Scavenger Service.
 He came on as the manager with no stake in the business.
-Then in early 1957, only four months after his arrival, Lawry Groot, a partner who persuaded Dean to join the business, also died of a heart attack.
-That left the young Buntrock in charge.
+Then in early 1957, only four months after his arrival, Lawry Groot, a partner who persuaded Buntrock to join the business, also died of a heart attack, leaving Buntrock in charge.
 According to Timothy Jacobson’s history of the company, “Waste Management, A Corporate American Success Story,” Ace had just 15 collection routes, each with revenues of $4,000 a month, and an interest in a waste incinerator called Incinerator Inc. Buntrock brought home $200 a week.